benbaptist/wrapper.py/README.md

 Wrapper.py will automatically accept the Minecraft server EULA on your behalf.

-# 'Lite' Version #
+# Wrapper 2.0 #
-This is a new branch of Wrapper.py.
-It's a complete re-write of Wrapper.py, and is focused on being extremely lightweight and clean.
+This is a complete re-write of Wrapper.py, and is focused on being extremely lightweight and clean.

-### **Design Goals of the 'Lite' Version**
-- Quick setup
-- Robust, stable, set-it-and-forget-it design
-    - Wrapper should always be able to start without user input (e.g. with a physical server boot)
-    - Updates to Wrapper should never intrude or require user input to fix problems
-    - Resilient to corruption, should repair itself
-- No excess of functionality; only bare bone features will be implemented
-- Plugin API, to supplement any specific features or use cases not built into the wrapper
-- Python 2.x and 3.x compatible